$q_T$-slicing with multiple jets

 The key selling point of $q_x$ as slicing variable is that we have a factorization formula with particularly simple ingredients.
 Denoting the transverse momenta and rapidities of the jets with $p_{T,1}, \eta_{1}, \eta_{2}$, and building on ~\cite{Chien:2020hzh, Chien:2022wiq}, the cross section for small $q_x$ factorizes as

 This involves the \emph{standard} TMD beam functions $B_{i,j}$, whose matching onto parton distribution functions is well-known at NNLO~\cite{Catani:2011kr,Catani:2012qa,Gehrmann:2012ze,Gehrmann:2014yya,Luebbert:2016itl,Echevarria:2016scs,Luo:2019hmp,Luo:2019bmw}, a soft function that can directly be obtained~\cite{Gao:2019ojf} from the \emph{standard} TMD soft function at NNLO~\cite{Echevarria:2015byo,Lubbert:2016rku}\footnote{The additional tripole contribution to the NNLO soft function~\cite{Gao:2023ivm} drops out when combined with the LO hard function}, and TMD jet functions that are already partially known at NNLO~\cite{Gutierrez-Reyes:2019vbx,Fang:2024auf} and will soon be available fully~\cite{Bell:2021dpb,Brune:2022cgr}\footnote{In principle, the jet function depends on the jet radius $R$, but this drops out for $\delta \phi/R \ll 1$.
 The only missing ingredient is currently the two-loop constant for the gluon jet function.}.
 In particular, the analytic dependence of the soft function for this observable on the jet kinematics (see eq.~(8) of \cite{Gao:2019ojf}), which enters through a boost in the scattering plane to make two of the beams/jets back-to-back, should be contrasted with the much more complicated kinematic dependence of the 2-jettiness soft function that requires numerical methods~\cite{Bell:2023yso,Agarwal:2024gws}.
 The reason why the soft function is so simple in this case, is that the recoil from soft radiation is independent of the region of phase space it is emitted into.
+Note that one additional advantage of recoil-free schemes is that they typically remove~\cite{Neill:2016vbi} so-called non-global logarithms~\cite{Dasgupta:2001sh} from the soft function, which here simplifies the structure of the factorization theorem~\cite{Gutierrez-Reyes:2018qez,Chien:2022wiq}.

 The hard function $\hat \cH$ in \eq{fact_qx} describes the hard partonic scattering process $i j \to k \ell$, which for $pp\to2$ jets has been obtained at NNLO~\cite{Broggio:2014hoa} from color-decomposed helicity amplitudes~\cite{Bern:2002tk,Bern:2003ck,Glover:2003cm,Glover:2004si,DeFreitas:2004kmi}. $\hat \cH$ and $\hat S$ are matrices in color space (as indicated by the hat) and the trace is over color.
 The momentum fractions $x_{a,b}$ in the beam functions can be expressed in terms of the jet transverse momenta and rapidities.
 Beyond NLO, linearly-polarized contributions to the beam and jet functions must be included~\cite{Catani:2010pd,Chien:2020hzh}.